carvel-dev/kapp/docs/config.md

 #### labelScopingRules

-`labelScopingRules` specify locations for inserting kapp generated labels that scope resources to resources within current application. `kapp.k14s.io/disable-label-scoping: ""` (value must be empty) annotation can be used to exclude an individual resource from label scoping.
+`labelScopingRules` specify locations for inserting kapp generated labels that scope resources to resources within current application. `kapp.k14s.io/disable-default-label-scoping-rules: ""` (as of v0.33.0+, or use `kapp.k14s.io/disable-label-scoping: ""` in earlier versions) annotation can be used to exclude an individual resource from label scoping.

 #### waitRules